cypherium/ContractExample/README.md

  ```
  var accPasswd = "1";
  ```
+###Deploy by using index.html tool
 After the Prepare is completed, open the `index.html` deploy tool with google chrome browser,as shown below:

 ![](./smart_contract_tuto2.png)

 The Java contract bytecode is auto fill int blank.
-Clicking the [Deploy] button will prompt whether the execution is successful, as shown below:
+Clicking the `Deploy` button will prompt whether the execution is successful, as shown below:

 ![](./smart_contract_tuto3.jpeg)